 Scientists from the University of Nevada, Reno (USA), led by Spaniard David Álvarez-Ponce, have carried out an analysis of 322 animal genomes to determine whether or not they have active CMAH genes.
 Next, they placed the results in the evolutionary tree of the animals, to determine at what moments of their evolution said gene was deactivated.
 This allowed them to understand why certain species have an active HCMA gene, while other similar ones do not.

-“In a first analysis we scanned all the available genomes.
+“In the first analysis, we scanned all the available genomes.
 We only found the gene in a few bacteria, in a pair of algae, and in the deuterostomes, a group of animals that includes vertebrates and echinoderms, among others.
 The non-deuterostomes animals did not present the gene.
 Next, we focused on the 322 deuterostomy genomes that were available,” the Spanish researcher explains to Sinc.

 The laboratory of Álvarez-Ponce specializes in the study of the evolution of genes and genomes, through the use of bioinformatics.
 That is, it is not composed of test tubes, microscopes or other instruments, but of computers that are used to understand evolution through the analysis of massive amounts of data.